rjashby/RoboRogers-Neighborhood/README.md

 *Test:* "When given a string of numbers, it should replace "1" with "Beep! and leave the remaining numbers intact."
 *Code:* roboRogers("1231");
-*Expected output:* "Beep!23Beep!"
+*Expected output:* "Beep!
+2 3 Beep!"

 *Test:* "When given a string of numbers, it should replace "2" with "Boop!" and leave the remaining numbers intact."
 *Code:* roboRogers("1221");
+*Expected output:* "1 Boop!
+Boop!
+1"

+*Test:* "When given a string of numbers, it should replace "3" with "Won't you be my neighbor?" and leave the remaining numbers intact."
+*Code:* roboRogers("123");
-*Expected output:* "1Boop!Boop!1"
+*Expected output:* "1 2 Won't you be my neighbor?"